 Have some fun by taking part in our community events - you might be surprised at what you learn.

-Founded in 2003, the Oxford Human Rights Festival is an initiative of postgraduate students on the MA course in Development and Emergency Practice, supported by students from Film Studies, Arts and Law.
+Founded in 2003, the Oxford Human Rights Festival is an initiative of postgraduate students on the MA course in Global Development and Humanitarian Practice, supported by students from Film Studies, Arts and Law.

 The Festival features an exciting, stimulating and thought-provoking programme of films, documentaries, art and performance.
 The Festival has a different theme each year but is always aimed to raise awareness about a range of human rights concerns among Oxford Brookes students and the wider Oxford community.
 The festival is open to everyone and most events are free.

 One of Oxford’s biggest community events, Oxford Brookes has been a proud supporter of the Cowley Road Carnival for many years.
 Attracting over 45,000 people, the carnival offers a packed cultural programme of activities and events; celebrating all that the vibrant community of Oxford has to offer, along with a large and colourful procession which is a must see.

 Every year Oxford Brookes and the Oxford Brookes Union jointly organise the Christmas event ‘No Mince Pies’, an event for around 160 older members of the community who have supported Oxford Brookes over the years.

 The event takes place at the Centre for Sport on Headington Campus and features performances from students across the University.
 Afternoon refreshments are available and guests have the opportunity to take part in a game of bingo.
 The Vice-Chancellor, Professor Alistair Fitt, attends to thank the residents for their support.